GigawattDigital/securesilo/README.md

 AWS ELB load balancer or remote reverse proxy service such as Cloudflare), you can set SILO_URL to an https URL e.g. `https://mysilo.mydomain.com` along with a `SILO_SSL=0` setting.
 Silo will detect the `https://` protocol of the URL and prompt you to confirm that you want to use https URL's even though it is running in http mode.
-While this could be considered slighty less secure, as traffic between your host and the (possibly distant) reverse proxy will be unencrypted at the network level, the risk is insignificant because all traffic between your users' devices and the securesilo instance is still end-to-end encrypted at the application level, in transit, and at rest on the server.
-So the risk of a person-in-the-middle attack is limited to that person (such as staff at your hosting provider, at your users' internet providers, Cloudflare, or any of the untrusted networks in-between) being able to see _that communication is occuring_ between your web server and the reverse proxy.
+While this could be considered slightly less secure, as traffic between your host and the (possibly distant) reverse proxy will be unencrypted at the network level, the risk is insignificant because all traffic between your users' devices and the securesilo instance is still end-to-end encrypted at the application level, in transit, and at rest on the server.
+So the risk of a person-in-the-middle attack is limited to that person (such as staff at your hosting provider, at your users' internet providers, Cloudflare, or any of the untrusted networks in-between) being able to see _that communication is occurring_ between your web server and the reverse proxy.
 The content of that communication will still be encrypted.

 See the [securesilo deployment guide](https://securesilo.ai/docs/deployment) for more advanced deployment